ducandu/RL-Implementation-IMPALA/README.md

 ![Grid World Barto/Sutton new 2017 draft Chapter 13.1](https://github.com/ducandu/RL-Implementation-IMPALA/blob/master/grid_world.png "The grid world we are trying to solve")

+*The grid world we are trying to solve: S=start state, G=goal state; every move gives a reward of -1, except when reaching the goal state, which yields +1.
+Actions are deterministic 'left' and 'right'.
+The second state (the one right of the start state) behaves strangely: Moving right from here brings you back to S, moving left from here actually moves you to the right.
+The optimal policy is a stochastic one, which is why this task cannot be solved by pure value-function based methods (like Q-learning).*

 **IMPORTANT NOTE: Currently, IMPALA's "V-trace"-correction is not implemented!
 Instead, we are using simple REINFORCE with a state-value function baseline by Williams (1992).**